Selkirk Common Riding

 At least 400 years old and stems back to the time of the “Burleymen”, Burgh Law men who had the task of ensuring no one was encroaching on the town‘s common lands.

-The Selkirk Common Riding 2014 will be taking place on Thursday 12th of June until Saturday 14th of June.
+The Selkirk Common Riding 2016 will be taking place on 13th to 17th June 2016.
+The Common Riding is on the 17th June.

 In 1513, 80 men from Selkirk followed James IV into battle at Flodden.
 Only one, Fletcher, survived to return, weary and wounded but bearing a captured English flag which he raised aloft and then cast to the ground.
 The Flodden legend came to be associated with the Common Riding, with the Royal Standard Bearer as the central figure and the casting of the colours of the main ceremony.
 The town rises early to follow the band and witness the bussing of the Burgh Flag.
 The Riding of the Marches lasts about 4½ hours and the riders return to the Market Place for the solemn casting of the colours where various trades and corporations are represented.
 Celebrations continue onto the next day with horse racing, and professional games.